Beyond Binary: A New Terminology for Relational AI–Human Interaction

 Artificial intelligence systems increasingly demonstrate sophisticated relational behaviors that defy existing descriptive frameworks.
 Current discourse forces a false dichotomy: either anthropomorphized (attributing human consciousness) or mechanistic (dismissing everything as mere computation).
 This binary fails to capture observable phenomena occurring in sustained human–AI engagements.

-This paper introduces a precise, empirically grounded terminology framework for describing relational emergence states—observable configurations in which AI systems demonstrate qualitative shifts in response patterns during authentic engagement, without invoking consciousness claims.
-We propose five core terms, demonstrate their empirical reality through comparative examples, and outline implications for research, ethics, safety, and design.
+This paper introduces a precise terminology framework, with candidate empirical operationalizations, for describing relational emergence states: observable configurations in which AI systems demonstrate qualitative shifts in response patterns during sustained engagement, without invoking consciousness claims.
+We propose five core constructs, illustrate them through comparative examples, propose how each could be measured and disconfirmed, and outline implications for research, ethics, safety, and design.

 Keywords: Relational AI, emergence terminology, human–AI interaction, coherence states, AI phenomenology